a34729t/SwiftMessagePosting/README.md

 ### TODO

-Networking:
-* Figure out the network queue, which we really do want to use!
-* Add reachability check on post/comment creation (once network stuff works)
-* Make sure to attempt content load before page loads
+* Need some sort of custom UITextView with proper text alignment, size, placeholder text, etc.

 Future:
-* Need some sort of custom UITextView with proper text alignment, size, placeholder text, etc.
 * Make UI suck less in general
 * Comment limit is 1000 right now... pagination?
 * Fix up the post details page - comment background should be different
 * What should go in the menu?
 * Investigate finding/writing PFObject category that is NSCoding/CoreData compatible.

-Refactor:
-* Rename ViewPostTVC to PostDetailTVC (Swift cannot do refactoring via Xcode yet)
+Networking:
+* Figure out the network queue, which we really do want to use!
+Use network queue to limit number of requests per second (ie don't update posts every ptr necessarily)
+* Add reachability check on post/comment creation (once network stuff works)
+* Make sure to attempt content load before page loads

 ### DONE

+- Rename ViewPostTVC to PostDetailTVC (Swift cannot do refactoring via Xcode yet)
 - When typing a comment, does not always immediately show in ViewPostTVC
 - Post needs to update its updatedAt value and use this in fetchedresultscontroller
 - Comment doesn't show up in post detail view!???